Welcome! This guide should give you a rough idea of what to expect at a club-level race meeting, and some tips to help first time racers.

 When Racing starts

-A typical race meeting might consist of 3 qualifying rounds and a final, but this all depends on the club and can be any number.
+A typical race meeting might consist of 3 qualifying rounds and a final, but again this all depends on the club and can be any number.
 My local club sometimes runs 4 qualifiers and 2 finals.
 If the meeting is very busy, we won’t run so many – we don’t want to be there all night!

 Qualifiers